-This also means that the slender-billed is sensitive and, at the same time, friendly and outgoing.
+Compared to other cockatoos, the slender-billed is a great pet bird.
+These intelligent birds are friendly and outgoing.
 Their antics will keep you entertained for hours.

 Slender-Billed Cockatoo Colors and Markings

 This bird's feathers are mostly white with a salmon-pink cast.
-They have patches of bright pink just above the beak and on the neck, giving their face both a mask and a collar.
-The feathers on the wings and short tail are white with pale yellow undersides that are most visible in flight.
+It has patches of bright pink just above the beak and on the neck, giving its face both a mask and a collar.
+They also have a baby blue eye-ring.
+The feathers on its wings and short tail are white with pale yellow undersides that are most visible in flight.
+They have gray legs.

 Caring for Slender-Billed Cockatoos